fubar2/toolfactory-galaxy-docker/README.md

 If the Planemo test passes, the tool can be optionally uploaded to the local Galaxy used in the image for more testing.

-A local toolshed runs inside the container to allow an automated installation, although any toolshed can be specified for this process.
+A local toolshed runs inside the container to allow an automated installation, although any toolshed and any accessible Galaxy can be specified for this process by editing the default URL and API keys to provide appropriate credentials.

 ## Generated Tool Dependency management

-Conda is used for all dependency management although tools that use system utilities like sed, bash or awk do not require any dependencies if the utilities are available on job execution nodes.
+Conda is used for all dependency management although tools that use system utilities like sed, bash or awk may be available on job execution nodes.
 Sed and friends are available as Conda (conda-forge) dependencies if necessary.
+Versioned Conda dependencies are always baked-in to the tool and will be used for reproducible calculation.

 ## Requirements